confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 **Description**

 Drops an existing stream.

-If DELETE TOPIC clause is present, the corresponding topic in kafka will be marked for deletion and if the topic format is AVRO, delete the corresponding avro schema too.
-Note that the topic deletion is asynchronous and actual removal from brokers may take some time to complete.
+If the DELETE TOPIC clause is present, the corresponding Kafka topic is marked for deletion, and if the topic format is AVRO, the corresponding Avro schema is deleted, too.
+Topic deletion is asynchronous, and actual removal from brokers may take some time to complete.

-If IF EXISTS is present, does not fail if the table does not exist.
+If the IF EXISTS clause is present, the statement doesn't fail if the table doesn't exist.

 .. _drop-table: